NakeshTewari/VideoSharing_Frontend/README.md

 # 📽️ Video Sharing Platform

-A web application where users can upload, watch, and interact with videos in real time.
-Supports authentication, video streaming, and real-time comments.
+The Video Sharing Platform is a full-stack web application that enables users to upload, watch, and interact with videos in real-time.
+It provides a seamless video streaming experience with optimized delivery and caching mechanisms.
+Users can create accounts, manage their videos, engage in real-time discussions through comments, and build personalized playlists.

+The project is built using Node.js, Express, MongoDB, React.js, and WebSockets, integrating cloud-based solutions for storage and real-time features.

 ---